Venice for Visitors logo

 ABOVE: The Locanda del Ghetto shares a building with a synagogue and the Museo Ebraico.

-We haven't stayed in the hotel, but it has favorable guest reviews from Venere, and the location is extremely convenient if you're coming from the railroad station.
-(See the detailed map in Adobe PDF format.)
+We haven't stayed in the hotel, but it has favorable guest reviews from Booking.com, and the location is convenient if you're coming from the railroad station or the Guglie airport-boat and vaporetto stop.
+(See our walking directions with map.)
 Prices are reasonable by Venice standards and include a traditional Italian breakfast of rolls, croissants, and coffee.

 Related article: